Swap salmon for a different kettle of fish

 Even worse, research shows that 90% of wild caught fish used to produce feed are edible – what if we ate that fish instead of feeding it to salmon?
 Last year we worked with Michelin-star chef Merlin Labron-Johnson to explore that idea.
 Merlin cooked up herring, anchoveta and whiting – see the video below for a taste.

-In February, we are asking you to swap salmon for something a bit different – turns out there is plenty more (interesting) fish in the sea.
+We are asking you to swap salmon for something a bit different – turns out there is plenty more (interesting) fish in the sea.
 Sign up here to receive recipes and ideas for what to eat and make sure to tag us and use the hashtag #SalmonSwaps to show us what you cook up.

 What can you do next?